 The 17th Lancers had their first spell in the trenches in January 1915, taking over part of the line near Festubert from the Royal Welch Fusiliers.
 The Regiment moved frequently during the year but there was very little to report.
 There was also very little to report in 1916 and 1917.
 On 7 March 1918, the 17th Lancers joined the 7th Cavalry Brigade, 3rd Cavalry Division.
 After the German Spring Offensive began on 21 March 1918, the 17th Lancers was heavily engaged.
 In August, the 17th Lancers took part in the Hundred Days Offensive and when the Armistice came into effect on 11 November 1918, the Regiment was at Waermaerde, Belgium.
 The 17th Lancers returned to Britain in September 1919 and was stationed at Catterick.

 Officers: British cavalry officers are usually quite easy to research, especially if a service record has survived.
-Check to see if a service record is held at the National Archives, I offer a copying service for these files.
+Check to see if a service record is held at the National Archives.
 However, if an officer served past April 1922 then the Ministry of Defence should still hold their service record.
 I have written a guide on how to order these records on my other website Researching WW2: Ordering a Service Record from the MOD.
 Search through the war diaries below to see if an officer is mentioned.
 A lot of officers are mentioned in the regimental history which also contains a group photograph from May 1915.
 There are also lists of honours and awards of officers who served with the 17th Lancers as well as a list of casualties sustained during the war.
-The London Gazette and Hart’s Army List will also provide information and make sure you look at Newspaper Reports.
+The London Gazette and Hart’s Army List will also provide information and make sure you look at newspaper reports.

 Other ranks: Look for a service record but if a soldier served past January 1921 then this document should still be with the Ministry of Defence.
 If: Ordering a Service Record from the MOD.
 If no service file survived then a lot of information has been lost to history.
 However, there should be other sources of which medal records are the most important.
 The regimental history contains a list of other ranks who were commissioned as well as casualties sustained during the war.
 Unfortunately, no dates were recorded next to the names nor regimental numbers.
 If you have a soldier’s regimental number then there’s a good chance you’ll be able to work out an approximate enlistment date.
 Newspapers are a great resource to use, especially if you’re looking for casualties.